 The Land and Water Conservation Fund receives up to $900 million a year from offshore oil and natural gas royalties.
 This funding assists national parks in the acquisition of essential lands and provides states with money to invest in local conservation and recreation opportunities.

 Legacy Restoration Fund

-The newly-established National Parks and Public Lands Legacy Restoration Fund will address extensive and long overdue maintenance needs.
+The National Parks and Public Lands Legacy Restoration Fund addresses extensive and long overdue maintenance needs.